inmo-jang/rain_teleoperation/orientation_adjustment.md

 - This demo is not good enough.
 I think I need to do literature survey about motion planning based on a given grasping orientation.

+- `leap_to_twist.py` should be modified in a way that it includes a PID controller for orientation control to acheive a desired orientation.
+At the moment, due to the joint limit by `jog_arm`, a time-trajectory of the right palm's orientation is not suitable to use.

 -------------------------
 ## Preparation